alexvasilikop/ChromGenomePlot/README.md

 ```
 The subdirectory ```analyses_scripts/``` and the ```chromgenomeplot.py``` script should be in the current working directory (where the analysis is run).
 The script looks for the presence of the analysis scripts subdirectory in the current working directory and throws an error if it does not find it.

 Depending on the analysis the following input files are required: 1) assembly fasta, 2) sorted BAM file of reads mapped onto the assembly, 3) Results of variant calling in VCF format that includes only SNPs (it should be in the format produced by GATK), 4) Genome feature annotation in CHROM coordinate format (e.g., genes or repeats).
 The CHROM format requires 3 columns and is 1-based-closed set of feature coordinates i.e., ```[start-pos, end-position]```.
 This in contrast to BED file which is zero-based open-end ```[start, end)```.
-It is better that the coordinates are sorted according to their start position The chrom file can be extracted from a GFF3 file by running:
+It is better that the coordinates are sorted according to their start position The chrom file can be extracted from a GFF3 file with identical types of features as follows by running:
 ```
-cut -f1,4,5 sample.gff3 | grep -v "#"

-Chrom_1  1  100
-Chrom_2  500  800
-Chrom_2  550  650
-Chrom_3  1500  1550
+cut -f1,3,4,5 Adineta_ricciae.chrom.gff3 |while read scaf type start end;do echo -e "$scaf\t$start\t$end\t$type";done |grep "gene"

+Scaffold_11	16	444	gene
+Scaffold_11	696	1259	gene
+Scaffold_11	973	2020	gene
+Scaffold_11	1996	2778	gene
+Scaffold_11	2971	4033	gene
+Scaffold_11	4945	7143	gene
+Scaffold_11	7270	8945	gene
+Scaffold_11	9004	9861	gene
+Scaffold_11	9864	11177	gene
 ```
+The last column is optional.
 Each line represents the coordinates of a different feature (e.g., different genes)

 ## Dependencies
 The tool requires installation of python 3.
 Installation of the following python libraries are required